Q: What are Touro Law's admission requirements?

 Q: What is rolling admissions?

 A: Rolling admissions simply means that applications will begin to be reviewed as the file becomes complete.
-(Complete generally means receipt of the LSDAS Report, supporting documentation, and application fee.)
-Applications completed after May 1st will be considered for admission, although they may be at a competitive disadvantage.
+(Complete generally means receipt of the CAS Report and supporting documentation.)
+For example, applications completed after May 1st for the fall semester will still be considered for admission, although they may be at a competitive disadvantage.

 Q: Do I need to take the LSAT before I file my application for admission?

-A: No. While we will need to receive an LSDAS report with your LSAT score before your application is complete and ready for review, you may submit your application before you take the LSAT.
+A: No. While we will need to receive a CAS report with your LSAT score before your application is complete and ready for review, you may submit your application before you take the LSAT.
 You will want to designate in your Application for Admission when you plan to take the LSAT.
-We strongly recommend that the LSAT be taken no later than February during the calendar year in which you would like to begin law school.

 Q: How does the Law Center treat multiple LSAT scores?

-A: The ABA permits law schools to report the "high" LSAT score of students who have taken the test two or more times.
+A: The ABA requires law schools to report the "highest" LSAT score of students who have taken the test two or more times.
 However, all LSAT scores are considered in evaluating the student’s aptitude.
 Applicants whose first LSAT score is not indicative of their potential should consider repeating the exam.
 However, they are strongly discouraged from taking the LSAT more than twice.

 Q: How do I register to take the LSAT?